MAsif786/SafePagePHP-Mart/README.md

 # SafePage in PHP by #Mart
 Home Made Security Page in PHP

-This PHP Script is a home made protection for single page applications.
+This PHP Script is a home made protection for single page applications (Admin section).
 The project is a "work in progress".

 The code that I propose is open to change .
 I hope that many will be helping to improve the code and make it safer .